aayushverma19/code-review/Ansible/README.md

 Ansible Roles are a powerful way to organize and reuse automation tasks.
 They provide a standardized structure for grouping related tasks, variables, files, templates, and handlers.
 This modular approach makes your playbooks more manageable, reusable, and easier to maintain.

-# Why ?
+# Why Use Ansible Roles?
 Ansible Roles are a powerful mechanism for organizing and reusing automation tasks.

-# Why Use Ansible Roles?

 | **Reason**                     | **Description**                                                                                       |
 |--------------------------------|-------------------------------------------------------------------------------------------------------|